toxicvengeance/zevenet-nagios-plugins/README.md

 # Zevenet Nagios Plugins

-Nagios plugin pack to monitor Zevenet ADC Load Balancer system health and performance.
+Nagios plugin collection to monitor Zevenet ADC Load Balancer system health and performance.

+The plugins are also compatible with Icinga, Naemon, Shinken, Sensu, and other monitoring applications.

+Nagios (https://www.nagios.org) is a enterprise-class Open Source IT monitoring, network monitoring, server and applications monitoring.

+Plugins provide performace data, so yo can use PNP4Nagios (https://docs.pnp4nagios.org/) or similar tool to make graphs from collected metrics.

 ## INSTALLATION